 Because you train SpamSieve with your own mail, you have full control.
 If SpamSieve makes a mistake, you can train it with the message in question so that in the future it will do better.
 Further, since spammers don't have access to the messages you trained SpamSieve with, they have no way of knowing how to change their messages to get through.
-Whereas other spam filters become less effective as spammers figure out their rules, are because it has a larger corpus of your messages to work from.
+Whereas other spam filters become less effective as spammers figure out their rules, SpamSieve becomes more effective over time because it has a larger corpus of your messages to work from.